TolikPylypchuk/KeyboardSwitch/README.md

 ### Linux

 Work on the Linux version is currently in progress, but you can build from source, and it will most probably work.
-If it doesn't, then fell free to [post an issue](https://github.com/TolikPylypchuk/KeyboardSwitch/issues).
+If it doesn't, then feel free to [post an issue](https://github.com/TolikPylypchuk/KeyboardSwitch/issues).

 There are several prerequisites for running Keyboard Switch on Linux: